JeromeMaquoi/sentinel-notebook/README.md

 spoon.[...].jdt.TreeBuilderCompiler.buildUnits 82
 ```

 Let's break down the stack trace above frame by frame.
 The first frame _spoon.[...].jdt.JDTBasedSpoonCompilerTest.testOrderCompilationUnits 35_ calls the method `testOrderCompilationUnits` at the line 35.
-To enhance clarity, the source code for each frame discussed in this example will be provided, focusing solely on the relevant lines necessary for understanding each frame.

 ```java
 @Test